Quaco Historical & Library Society

 Beginning on May 17th 2017 this important piece of New Brunswick history will be on display at our museum where young and old alike can look at this massive 7 foot carving and consider what wonders it had seen in it’s voyages around the world on the bow of the Prince Victor.

-The Prince Victor figurehead has been purchased by the Quaco Historical and Library Society and has been delivered to the Quaco Museum where he will be lying in repose until the exhibit is complete.
-The official unveiling will take place on May 17th 2017, 147 years to the day the ship was launched.
+The Prince Victor figurehead has been purchased by the Quaco Historical and Library Society and has been delivered to the Quaco Museum where it is currently on display.
+The official unveiling took place on May 17th 2017, 147 years to the day the ship was launched.

 We have received a lot of media attention regarding our efforts to raise the funds to purchase the Figurehead, and the importance of this piece of history to St. Martins and the Province of New Brunswick.
 While the funds for this project have now been raised, donations are always welcome to help support the museum's other projects.
 You can donate directly to the Quaco Historical & Library Society and mail it to 236 Main Street, St. Martins, NB E5R 1B8.